 - Classroom observations

-- Classroom visit: a consultant visits your class observe your classroom presentation.
-All consultations are carried out in a a supportive, confidential environment.
+- Classroom visit: a consultant visits your class to observe your classroom presentation.
+All consultations are carried out in a supportive, confidential environment.
 Pre- and post-visit meetings with the consultant enable you to set the context, establish goals, and debrief through a non-judgmental conversation.

 - Individual consultations: consultants are available to discuss and assist in many aspects of instruction including planning a course, creating a syllabus, using technology in the classroom, planning a single activity, assessing student learning, and/or addressing a multicultural question in the classroom.

 Schedule a Consultation

 Please contact us by telephone or by clicking on the link above to schedule a consultation today!